 2.3 Various other substances may cause disease or ill health even after very short exposures.
 Manufacturers guidance must always be followed.
 Manufacturers and suppliers of such substances are obliged to provide customers with information about the possible harmful effects of their products upon request (Safety Data Sheets).
 2.4 Personnel must be suitably trained and wear appropriate personal protective equipment (PPE), before using any COSHH substances.
-2.5 The requirements of the Control of Substances Hazardous to Health Regulations 2002 (COSHH) (as amended) must be complied with.
+Regulations 2002 (COSHH) (as amended) must be complied with.